laurenirmak/Invention-Rates-by-Parental-Income-by-Lauren-Irmak/README.md

 inventors.
 On the other hand, college students with high income parents are more likely to become inventors.

 # What can we do?
 Policy change.
 Incentives.
 Increase funding in the education sector.
-More resources.
+More resources for low income students.